 Let’s be honest, we are all using the same gear, same editing software, same presets, and our work is all starting to look the same.
 These days, it’s rare to see an image that just stops you in your tracks.
 You can’t just rely on your work to be your selling point, I truly believe that YOU, the person, need to be the connection point.
-When people love YOU, they will love an appreciate your art even more.
-Stop hiding behind your work, stop telling other peoples stories and not your own, don’t be afraid to share what makes you different.
+When people love YOU, they will love and appreciate your art even more.
+Stop hiding behind your work, stop telling other people’s stories and not your own, don’t be afraid to share what makes you different.

 Stay in your lane: